apache/nuttx/configs/flipnclick-sam3x/README.txt

     Some things that can go wrong:

-      $ bossac.exe --port=COM26 -U false -e -w -v -b nuttx.bin -R
+      $ bossac.exe --port=COM7 --usb-port=false -e -w -v -b nuttx.bin -R
-      No device found on COM26
+      No device found on COM7

-    This error means that there is code running on the Due already so the bootloader cannot connect.
-Pressing reset and trying again
+    This error means that there is code running on the Flip&Click already so the bootloader cannot connect.
+Press reset and try again

-      $ bossac.exe --port=COM26 -U false -e -w -v -b nuttx.bin -R
+      $ bossac.exe --port=COM7 --usb-port=false -e -w -v -b nuttx.bin -R
-      No device found on COM26
+      No device found on COM7

-    Sill No connection because Duo does not jump to bootloader after reset.
-    Press ERASE button and try again
+    Sill No connection because the board does not jump to bootloader after reset.
+Set the baud to 1200 and send something then try again

-      $ bossac.exe --port=COM26 -U false -e -w -v -b nuttx.bin -R
+      $ bossac.exe --port=COM7 --usb-port=false -e -w -v -b nuttx.bin -R
       Erase flash
       Write 86588 bytes to flash
       [==============================] 100% (339/339 pages)